Summer in Brazil

-Summer in Brazil is being offered as a remote experience, and currently available courses are on this dedicated list and below.
+Available courses are on this dedicated list and are also reflected below.
 For courses that could not be offered remotely, there may be direct Washington Square-based equivalents, and NYU students may review offerings and register directly through Albert.

-Students may now register for a single course (4 credits) if they wish, for two courses (total of 8 credits), or for an intensive (8 credit) course from any of our CAS Summer Abroad Programs.
-Please note that all course times will be held in EST.
+Students may now register for a single course (4 credits) if they wish, for two courses (total of 8 credits), or for an intensive (8 credit) course from any of our CAS Summer Abroad programs.

 Summer in Brazil students benefit from all the advatages of the program host city, Recife, one of Brazil's most innovative artistic and cultural hubs.
 Located in the northeast of the country, it is well known for its cultural diversity and vibrant art scene, especially independent cinema.
 Offering a unique perspective outside of the more visited cities of Rio de Janeiro and São Paulo, Recife also boasts a world-renowned contemporary music scene, including popular musical forms such as forró, maracatu, and frevo.
 In co-curricular programming, students will have the opportunity to experience the aquatic natural resources of Porto de Galinhas, to undertake museum visits, to explore the cultural roots of Brazil, and to visit other historic sites in the Northeast, including Recife's sister city, Olinda, a UNESCO world heritage site.

-The program is now OPEN to all NYU students.
-Any student cleared to register for NYU Summer 2020 may do so for remote offerings directly via NYU Albert.
+There is no application process for summer 2021.
+Any student cleared to register for NYU Summer 2021 may do so for remote offerings directly via NYU Albert.

 Michele Nascimento Kettner, PhD.